jonathf/numpoly/docs/user_guide.rst

 In the case of polynomials, neither true nor floor division is supported like this.
-Instead it support its own kind of polynomial division.
+Instead it support its own kind of polynomial division :func:`numpoly.poly_divide`.
 Polynomial division falls back to behave like floor division for all constants, as it does not round values:

 .. code:: python